 - Try to turn the engine over by hand to make sure it is not locked up; possibly because of a thrown con-rod.

 - If the engine does not turn over, remove the serpentine belt to check that the; air conditioning compressor has not locked up (or any other accessory pulley).

 Security System Or Immobilizer

-Many cars are equipped with an immobilizer or a security system that allows the engine to start only if the correct key is used.
-Consequently, The ignition key has a chip inside with the security code.
+Many cars are equipped with an immobilizer or a security system that; allows the engine to start only if the correct key is used.
+Consequently, the ignition key has a chip inside with the security code.
 When you insert it into the ignition, a sensor for the security system reads the code.
-Normally when you turn the ignition on, you would see a “Security” light to come on for a short time and then it would come off.
-As a result, That would mean that the code in the ignition key is correct, and the car is allowed to start.
+Normally when you turn the ignition on; you would see a “Security” light come on for a short time and then go out.
+As a result, that would mean that the code in the ignition key is correct; and the car is allowed to start.

-If when you turn the ignition ON, the “Security” light stays on or flashing means that your car security system does not recognize the key or there is some problem with some part of the security system itself.
+If when you turn the ignition ON, the “Security” light stays on or is flashing; it means that your car security system does not recognize the key or; there is some problem with some part of the security system itself.

-So, There is a test for pretty much any part of your vehicle.
-There’s really no wrong or right way to test something (as long as all safety precautions are taken to not damage it or get yourself hurt).
-Some tests take longer than others and of course a lot depends on the tools you’re using and your experience.
+So, there is a test for pretty much any part of your vehicle.
+As a result, there’s really no wrong or right way to test something; (as long as all safety precautions are taken to not damage it or get yourself hurt).
+Some tests take longer than others and; of course a lot depends on the tools you’re using and your experience.